DataCurationNetwork/data-primers/Genetic Data Curation Primer/genetic-primer.md

   - Sequencing method

-- <span class="mark">The extensions include [<span class="mark">checklists](https://www.gensc.org/pages/standards/checklists.html) <span class="mark">for genome, metagenome, marker gene, single amplified genome, metagenome-assembled genome, and Uncultivated Virus Genome sequences.
+- The extensions include <https://www.gensc.org/pages/standards/checklists.html> for genome, metagenome, marker gene, single amplified genome, metagenome-assembled genome, and Uncultivated Virus Genome sequences.
 The genome sequence and marker gene sequences are further divided into categories to increase specificity.

 - Repositories may have their own requirements and standards as well.
 For example, see the required descriptors for sequencing experiments in the [International Nucleotide Sequence Database Collaboration (INSDC) databases](https://www.insdc.org/), including instrument platform, instrument model, library source, library strategy, and other fields that provide necessary documentation of sequence data context and provenance.

-- <span class="mark">When possible, use appropriate standards, controlled vocabularies, and/or taxonomies specific to the field of study (e.g., one of hundreds of different biological ontologies searchable in [BioPortal](https://bioportal.bioontology.org) or in [The Open Biological and Biomedical Ontology (OBO) Foundry](http://obofoundry.org/) (Brown et al., 2018)).
+- When possible, use appropriate standards, controlled vocabularies, and/or taxonomies specific to the field of study (e.g., one of hundreds of different biological ontologies searchable in [BioPortal](https://bioportal.bioontology.org) or in [The Open Biological and Biomedical Ontology (OBO) Foundry](http://obofoundry.org/) (Brown et al., 2018)).
 In the absence of standards, general [readme](https://datamanagement.hms.harvard.edu/collect-analyze/documentation-metadata/readme-files) metadata should accompany the FASTA/FASTQ files, with the core descriptors listed above, along with as much experimental data as possible.
 Stevens et.al.
 (2020) state that “\[M\]anual curation remains the gold standard for ensuring high-quality metadata.”

 ## Resources for reviewing data

-- [NIH Submission Portal](https://submit.ncbi.nlm.nih.gov/)   This portal developed by the NIH helps researchers determine which NCBI repository might be the best option based on the type of genomic data being gathered.
+- [NIH Submission Portal](https://submit.ncbi.nlm.nih.gov/): This portal developed by the NIH helps researchers determine which NCBI repository might be the best option based on the type of genomic data being gathered.
 Before depositing data into an institutional repository, it is good practice to check whether data should be submitted to one of these databases first.
 In some instances, these repositories will also ask researchers before submission to confirm that the data are a match for the repository and will be accepted.FAIRsharing ([https://fairsharing.org/](https://fairsharing.org/)) is another resource that can be used to navigate a wider range of repositories than solely NCBI-related ones.

 ## Software for viewing or analyzing data